kimpenn/VisCello/README.md

 * Here's an example app with data from Paul et al. (2015): https://cello.shinyapps.io/base/.
 It shows basic features offered by VisCello.

-* Here's another app based on VisCello for interactive exploration of C. elegans embryogenesis data: https://cello.shinyapps.io/celegans/
+* Here's another app based on VisCello for interactive exploration of C. elegans embryogenesis data: https://cello.shinyapps.io/celegans/.
+Also available as R package for download at https://github.com/qinzhu/VisCello.celegans.

 * You can install VisCello with code below: